CONSERVING THE BRITISH LOP PIG

 Pigs are nature's rotavators.
 They root around in the soil, aerating it, killing weeds and improving the soil structure.

-This project due to commence in late 2020 aims to use pigs to strip-graze an unproductive, compacted piece of land and then reseed with wildflowers carefully selected to benefit our precious pollinators.
+This project which commenced in early 2021 aims to use pigs to strip-graze an unproductive, compacted piece of land and then reseed with wildflowers carefully selected to benefit our precious pollinators.